Accident at Home Compensation Claims

-A personal injury lawyer must demonstrate that, on the balance of probabilities, the injury was caused by the accident and that the Defendant (the party responsible for the injuries) owed you a duty of care.
+A personal injury lawyer must demonstrate that, on the balance of probabilities, the injury was caused by the accident and that the defendant (the party responsible for the injuries) owed you a duty of care.

 Accidents at home caused by faulty products

-If you are injured at home as a result of a defective product, it is important to keep hold of the item for inspection.
+If you are injured at home as a result of a defective product, it is important to keep the item for inspection.
 If it is safe to do so, you should keep the defective item even if it appears to be damaged beyond repair.

 The item may need to be examined to prove it is faulty.
-Without the defective item you may not be able to claim.
+Without the defective item, you may not be able to claim.